Media Literacy & Blockchain in South Korea

 McLuhan understood that as media become more interactive, they also become more potent tools for manipulation and control.
 They not only transmit information to us but gather information about us.
 In anticipating the internet, McLuhan sounded a warning as much as a welcome.

-In a modernly connected society where the web medium dominates all others and participation in it has become near homogenous, consumption of content is indistinguishable from creation of content.
+In a modernly connected society where the web medium dominates all others and participation in it has become near homogeneous, consumption of content is indistinguishable from creation of content.
 Both are inherently participatory and each is necessary to the other: the front to the other’s back.
-It is a type of observer effect generated by universal connectivity and participation in the collection of media that operate via the framework of the Internet.
+It is a type of observer effect generated by universal connectivity and participation in the collection of media powered by the Internet.

-This is also the fundamental principal of blockchain.
+This is also the fundamental principle of blockchain.